Ryan Wolfe (American football)

-Ryan Wolfe (born November 23, 1986) is a former American football wide receiver.
-He played college football at UNLV.
-Was an All-State performer at Hart High School in Newhall, CA.
+Ryan Wolfe (born November 23, 1986) is an American former football wide receiver who played college football for the UNLV Rebels.
+He was signed as an undrafted free agent by the Atlanta Falcons of the National Football League (NFL), but he never appeared in a game.

 College career

 Wolfe attended UNLV from 2005 to 2009.
 He recorded 283 receptions for 3,495 yards and 15 touchdowns.

 Professional career

 Wolfe was signed as an undrafted free agent by the Atlanta Falcons on April 24, 2010.